JGuevara626/Group25Battleship/README.md

 Goal: Create a demo of a match in the Battleship game that ani came up with.

 Walkthrough of Match: There will be 2 players, each with one battleship.
-Taking turns, the player whose turn it is will select from a few options, while the other player looks away.
-Alternatively, both players can choose at the same time using different keys on the keyboard.
+While Under a Timer, each player will be required to make the descisions of (A) Choose which of the 3 areas on their side they would like to move to(or stay in) and (B) which of the 3 areas on the opponent’s side they would like to fire their cannon at.
 Once the timer on each turn is up, the locked in choices made will take place.
-These choices are (A) which of the 3 areas on their side they would like to move to(or stay in) and (B) which of the 3 areas on the opponent’s side they would like to fire their cannon at.
 This will repeat until one or both players have taken 3 hits, sinking that player’s ship.
 In the event that both players have taken 3 shots, there will be a draw.
 Otherwise the victor is clear.

 Objects to implement:
 Battleship object